4BangerKovaaks/kovaaks-playlist-compendium/README.md

 - 4BK - Regen N' React (Regen to relax your aim after reacting) KovaaKsDinkingCeruleanFaction Video About Subject

+- 4BK - Smooth is Fast *(Some people incorrectly identify shaky aim, when It's poor speed matching.
+This playlist is for that)*	**KovaaKsDashingCanaryWeaponlevel**

-- 4BK: Tracking Conditioning - KovaaKsBunnyhoppingWideDoor
+- 4BK: Tracking Conditioning - KovaaKsBunnyhoppingWideDoor *(A Easier Scenario Followed By a Harder one, can work to "get you used too reactive")*

 - !3smooth - KovaaKsHeadshottingJunglegreenArena